Access for Persons with Disabilities

 - Use the”buddy system”or walk with a group; especially when it is dark.
 Have your car key ready and in your hand, and always inspect and look in your vehicle before getting behind the wheel.
 Leave with the group as there is greater safety in numbers.

-- Upon request campus police or security officers can escort you to your vehicle in the parking lot.
+- Upon request college police or security officers can escort you to your vehicle in the parking lot.

 - Exit the buildings from the main doors if possible during the evening hours.